Waves maintain large-scale 2D flows in rotating turbulence and cause their demise: Solution for the condensate as and 2D-3D decoupling

-Taking the infinite box limit in the horizontal direction followed by $\Roe\to 0$ (the weak wave turbulence limit in this direction), 3D and 2D modes remain fully coupled.
-For our $y$ dependent condensate, this corresponds to $L_y /l_f \to \infty$ first, followed by $\Roe \to 0$, resulting in a vanishing 2D wavenumber $\bk\to 0$ which makes the corresponding 2D-3D triads always near-resonant.
+Taking the infinite box limit in the horizontal direction followed by $\Roe\to 0$ (the weak wave turbulence limit in this direction), 3D and 2D modes remain fully coupled, see Fig.~\ref{fig:eps32}(b).
+For our $y$-dependent condensate, this corresponds to $L_y /l_f \to \infty$ first, followed by $\Roe \to 0$, resulting in a vanishing 2D wavenumber $\bk\to 0$ which makes the corresponding 2D-3D triads always near-resonant.
 As a result, the scaling $\nu \Up^2 \simeq \epsilon$ \eqref{eq:2D-like}, similar to 2DNSE, is realized in this limit.
 This is consistent with the previous derivation in \citep{kolokolov2020structure}, corresponding to this order of limits.

-In the vertical direction, when taking $L_z /l_f \to \infty$ before $\Roe\to 0$, 3D and 2D modes never completely decouple, as 3D modes $p_z\sim 2\pi/L_z$ are always nearly-resonant with the 2D flow.
+In the vertical direction, when taking $L_z /l_f \to \infty$ before $\Roe\to 0$, 3D and 2D modes can never completely decouple, as 3D modes $p_z\sim 2\pi/L_z$ are always nearly-resonant with the 2D flow.
 This behavior is consistent with the numerical stability analysis in \citep{billant2021taylor} and with the convergence rate between rotating 3DNSE and 2DNSE derived in \citep{babin1997regularity}.
-In the other direction, when $L_z /l_f$ is decreased (for $\Roe<l_f/2L_y$), there are fewer resonant modes $p_z \sim 2\pi/L_z$, so decoupling should occur for larger $\Roe\sim (l_f/L_z)^{1/2}$.
+In the other direction, when $L_z /l_f$ is decreased (for $\Roe<l_f/2L_y$), there are fewer resonant modes $p_z \sim 2\pi/L_z$, so near-resonant contributions will vanish at larger $\Roe\sim (l_f/L_z)^{1/2}$.

-Finally, our treatment of near-resonances and the broadening around them, via the Heaviside approximation of the oscillating factor in \eqref{eq:filter}, is rough by nature.
-It implies, in particular, that near-resonances completely decorrelate below a finite value of the frequency broadening $\Up/\Omega$.
-Thus, our solution predicts a complete 3D-2D decoupling below a \emph{finite} $\Roe= \Roe^c$, which seems to be confirmed by the DNS.
-A smoother treatment of the oscillating factor, as with a Lorentzian function of $\Up/\Omega$, would not produce a complete decoupling at any finite $\Roe$ (see Appendix \ref{app:lorentzian}).